Targa Florio: 1970s, safety and demise

 The Targa's international demise was compounded by widespread concern about the organizers' inability to properly maintain the race on such a massive circuit which was both race track and access road for spectators, and also regular living space of the local population.
 There were not enough marshals, most spectators sat too close to the roads, and also the international automotive governing body, the FIA, mandated safety walls on all circuits that hold FIA-mandated events from 1974 onwards.
 The 72 km length of combined public roads made this impracticable, especially from a financial standpoint.
 The sport's growing professionalism was something the Targa's organizers simply could not keep up with.
 One example of this concern was when Briton Brian Redman crashed his Porsche 908/03 during the 1971 event 20 miles into the first lap.
 The steering on his car broke, and it hit a stone wall and caught fire.
 Redman had second-degree burns all over his body and it took 45 minutes for any medical help to reach Redman (while he was attended to by spectators who were trying to keep him cool by waving objects).
 The Porsche team did not know where he was for 12 hours until teammates Pedro Rodriguez and Richard Attwood found him in a local clinic in Cefalu.
 Also during this race Alain de Cadenet in a Lola was going down the Buonfornello straight and a piece of bodywork flew off a car in front of him and hit him on the head.
 He was knocked out cold; the Lola went off the road, crashed into a nearby wall, and caught fire.
 His life was saved not by marshals, but by an active Italian military serviceman who was watching the race from a location close to de Cadenet's crash and pulled him out of the wreck.
 De Cadenet was taken to the same clinic in Cefalu where Redman was, where he was badly burned and had lost the use of his left eye.

-The Targa was continued as a national event for some years, before a crash in 1977 where hillclimbing specialist Gabriele Ciuti went off the road and crashed at the fast curves at the end of the Buonfornello straight after some of the bodywork flew off his BMW-powered Osella prototype.
-This accident killed two spectators and seriously injured five others (including Ciuti, who went into a coma, but survived), and effectively sealed the race's fate.
+The Targa was continued as a national event for four years, before a crash in 1977 where hillclimbing specialist Gabriele Ciuti went off the road and crashed at the fast curves at the end of the Buonfornello straight after some of the bodywork flew off his BMW-powered Osella prototype.
+This accident killed two spectators and seriously injured five others (including Ciuti, who went into a coma, but survived), and effectively sealed the race's fate- it was never run in its original format ever again.
 After this accident the race was forcibly taken over by local police and was stopped on the 4th lap, and it also saw two other drivers having serious accidents; one of them was critically injured, but survived.